24 Unhealthiest Carbs You Can Buy at the Grocery Store

 Ocean Spray Greek Yogurt Craisins

-Dried fruit is already a worse-for-you option than regular fruit thanks to its lack of fiber and increase in sugar.
-These “yogurt”-covered dried cranberries are really covered in a combination of sugar, palm kernel oil, Greek yogurt powder, and a few other ingredients.
+Dried fruit is already a worse-for-you option than regular fruit thanks to its lack of fiber and increased sugar.
+These "yogurt"-covered dried cranberries are really covered in a combination of sugar, palm kernel oil, Greek yogurt powder, and a few other ingredients.
 Plus the dried cranberries themselves are coated in sugar, leading to 21 grams of carbs all from sugar.

 Welch's Fruit Snacks